 13. Superior database management and data processing power

-GTBank, AT & T, Google, Facebook has become their best market leader due to its superior database management and data processing capabilities.
+GTBank, AT & T, Google, and Facebook has become their best market leader due to their superior database management and data processing capabilities.

 14. Strategic Resources

 Patent, trademark, copying rights, domain name, and long-term agreement are examples of strategic assets that provide sustainable competitive advantages.
 There may be valuable strategic resources with excellent research and development, and sustainable strategic advantage.

 15. Barriers to entry

 The cost of entry of an existing company into a new company is the most common barrier to entry.
 The common barrier to new investment costs (such as new factories) and government regimes trying to enter new markets The entry high barrier is sometimes made exclusively or near exclusively (such as utility companies).

 A product that changes is ripe for competition.
 A product line that can be improved for advanced or supplemental follow-up products, which would allow new customers to “come up with new and improved versions (like Apple iPhone) and perhaps return some items to it.

 A unique product or service creates customer loyalty and is less likely to lose market share to the contender than on the basis of cost.
 Quality, number of models, flexibility in order (such as custom orders), and customer service are all aspects that can distinguish a product or service positively.

 18. Powerful balance sheet/cash